 Florida Parking Lot Injury Claims

 Building codes exist that require owners and operators of parking lots in South Florida to maintain and keep these lots safe for daily operations.
 If someone is hurt in a parking lot, they may have an injury claim against more than one defendant for neglecting to keep up that parking lot as well as failing to adhere to code requirements.
 If you or someone you love has been injured in a Florida parking lot, then a good idea is to speak to an experienced personal injury lawyer to learn how to pursue a claim and to learn how most insurance companies handle these claims.

 Since 1982, Alan Sackrin has represented clients throughout Florida in recovering monetary damages for slip & fall, trip & fall, and other premises liability injuries.
 Alan is a reputable Board Certified Civil Trial lawyer that strives to protect the rights and best interests of his clients.
 His goal is to make his clients whole again and to prevent them from being taken advantage of by an insurance company.
-Alan brings a high-level of skill and representation to slip and fall cases.
-He offers a free and informative consultation, so call him today at 954-458-8655.
+Alan brings a high level of skill and experience to any parking lot slip and fall case.
+He offers a free inital consultation, so call him today at 954-458-8655.

 Related Slip and Fall Topics